lubojr/naucse.python.cz/lessons/beginners-en/first-steps/index.md

 The command line starts with a `>>>` symbol.
 This way Python prompts (asks) you for instructions.
 This is the same as the standard command line, but instead of commands like `cd` or `mkdir`, you write Python specific commands.

 > [warning] What if previous command returns something else?
-> If you are on Windows, the command to run is sometimes called `py` instead of `python3`, try that instead.
+> If you are on Windows, the command to run is sometimes called `py` or `python` instead of `python3`, try that instead.
 If that does not work either:
 >
 > Then most probably the Python installation `was not successful or complete`.
 >